Hi Jay, could you tell us briefly what Nye Lubricants does?

 Why does Nye perform tribology research?

-When working on our customers applications which operate in extreme and critical environments, it is very important to understand the formation of tribofilms and how they protect the tribological contact.
-We need to understand the different interactions of our lubricants, additives, materials, and contact mechanics within the application to better understand how to formulate our solution for the highest level of performance
+When working on our customers’ applications which operate in extreme and critical environments, it is very important to understand the formation of tribofilms and how they protect the tribological contact.
+We need to understand the different interactions of our lubricants, additives, materials, and contact mechanics within the application to better understand how to formulate our solution for the highest level of performance.

 How does tribology research aid the aerospace industry?

 In the aerospace industry, the use of tribology testing is very important whether it be for space applications like a satellite reaction wheel or a component in a missile defense system.
 As both examples are critical in their own sense, especially as there is no way to service the mechanisms, a lubricant failure is not an option.
-Through tribology testing of the entire system (metals, lubricants, etc), we can look at a variety of conditions and understand how the tribological system will operate; allowing the design of a lubricant to exceed the life specifications.
+Through tribology testing of the entire system (metals, lubricants etc.), we can look at a variety of conditions and understand how the tribological system will operate; allowing the design of a lubricant to exceed the life specifications.

 What areas of research relating to tribology are you looking into at the moment?

-Currently the main areas of tribological research are focused into scuffing wear, tribofilm creation, and anti-wear & extreme pressure additive technology.
+Currently, the main areas of tribological research are focused into scuffing wear, tribofilm creation, and anti-wear & extreme pressure additive technology.
 These three areas are associated with each other and are required to advance the technology of our synthetic lubricants.
 This will allow us to improve the durability and reliability of machine elements which will improve their life expectancy and help reduce energy consumption through both production and operation of these mechanisms.

 How important are standardized test methods in your industry?

-While we spend a great deal of time with our customers developing solutions that are custom fit to their application (including testing), it is still very important to have industry accepted standardized tests.
+While we spend a great deal of time with our customers developing solutions that are custom-fit to their application (including testing), it is still very important to have industry accepted standrdized tests.
 These standard methods allow for us to engage in discussions with potential customers or new applications where we can relate performance directly to published data or industrial experience without discussing customized testing or how we would expect the lubricant to perform based on different test method data.
-This is very commonplace in many industries we work in and it is an important place to start for new project discussions.
+This is very commonplace in many industries we work in, and it is an important place to start for new project discussions.
 While the 4-Ball wear is almost always discussed in this category, a standardized test surrounding the MTM would be much more useful and meaningful for most of our customers.